 - Many other health services are often covered without a deductible.
 Many health insurance plans provide some benefits before you meet the deductible.
 In those plans, you may be able to visit your primary care doctor or fill a prescription for a generic drug and only pay a copayment.
 Even specialist visits, mental health outpatient services, and brand name drugs are often covered with no deductible, although you’ll still be responsible for copayment or coinsurance.

 - Look to see what your plan covers without a deductible.
 Plans differ in what they cover.
 When you find a plan you like online, look at the “costs for medical care” to see which services have a deductible and which don’t.
-You can also click on a plan’s "Summary of Benefits and Coverage" to see a detailed explanation of how the plan deductible applies to different services, and see examples for certain kinds of care.
+You can also click on a plan’s

 - Consider services covered without a deductible along with other out-of-pocket costs when choosing the plan that’s right for you.
 It’s important to understand what your insurance company covers without requiring you to pay your deductible.
 Then you can decide whether you want a plan with lower monthly premiums and a higher deductible, or one with a higher monthly premium and a lower deductible.
 When you preview 2016 insurance plans, you’ll see an estimate of your total out-of-pocket costs, including deductibles and copayments, to help you make this decision.